-Before we get started discussing how to tune and test your new sub, if you’re looking for information about upgrading your audio system, you can click here to read our buyer’s guide.
+Before we get started discussing how to tune and test your new sub, if you’re looking for information about upgrading your audio amplifiers, you can click here to read our buyer’s guide.

 Additionally, if you just brought your new sub home, you’ll also need to purchase an enclosure.
 Most major brands produce their own lines of enclosures, such as the top selling model the P3-2X12 1200 Watts Dual Rms Subwoofer Enclosure by Rockford Fosgate.

 The first step is setting the speaker level.
 Obviously, distortion is the enemy.
 Distortion can destroy eardrums, subs, and speakers.
 If you’re not familiar with distortion, it sounds like hissing, popping, crunching, and crackling, and it interferes with the distinct sound of a musical instrument.
 If you use an amp to power your full-range speakers, then it’s crucial that the amp’s gain is set properly in order to prevent distortion.